 It will not be passed on to third parties.

-If you decide the License or the software is not for you, simply leave
+If you decide the License or the software is not for you, please do not

 If you do want to use SRILM or are generally interested in it, please consider

 Published research using SRILM may cite the following paper:

 Research making use of factored language models should also cite: